vladi2703/toxic-comment-classification/README.md

 # [V] Model Integration

 While the focus of this documentation is on preprocessing, it's worth noting that the preprocessed data feeds into multiple model architectures.
 The system primarily employs a Random Forest classifier for interpretability and an LSTM-based deep learning model for capturing complex sequential patterns.
-The preprocessing pipeline is designed to support both approaches, providing appropriate feature representations for each model type.
+Additionally, we implement a bidirectional LSTM model with attention mechanism for better sequence understanding, and experiment with BERT embeddings combined with Random Forest classification to leverage pre-trained language understanding.
+The BERT-based approach allows us to capture deeper semantic relationships.
+The preprocessing pipeline is designed to support all these approaches, providing appropriate feature representations for each model type.
+Detailed performance metrics including accuracy, precision, recall, and F1-scores for all model configurations can be found in the accompanying Jupyter notebook, along with comprehensive evaluation analyses and confusion matrices.

 ## Data Imbalance Handling